securisec/r2wiki/tools/rarun2.md

 > 🚀 Use rarun2 `preload` to preload shared objects (.so) files. [asciinema](https://asciinema.org/a/NDtyrivLmyltLRXhQ0PF7oUC5)

   > Use `stdin=./path/to/file` to send multiple stdin input

+- To disable ASLR on a macho file, use `rarun2 aslr=no system=./somefile` and then follow the instructions.

 ## Preload
   - You can preload r2 inside a process.
 This is similar to r2frida but native implementation